Sister Souljah: Recording artist

 Souljah appeared on several tracks as a featured guest with the hip-hop group Public Enemy, and she became a full member of the group when Professor Griff was forced to leave after making anti-Semitic remarks.
 In 1992, she released her only album, 360 Degrees of Power.

 Statement about riots

 During an interview on the 1992 Los Angeles riots conducted May 13, 1992, she was quoted in The Washington Post as saying, "If black people kill black people every day, why not have a week and kill white people?"

 The quotation was later reproduced in the media, and she was widely criticized.
-Presidential candidate Bill Clinton publicly criticized that statement and Jesse Jackson for allowing her to be on his Rainbow Coalition.
+Presidential candidate Bill Clinton publicly criticized her statement, and Jesse Jackson, for allowing her to be on his Rainbow Coalition.
 The incident resulted in the phrase "Sister Souljah moment" being coined to describe a politician's public repudiation of extremist views that are perceived to have some association with the politician's own faction or party.